 13. International Transfers

 13.1.
-The Customer acknowledges that MailerSend may transfer and process Customer Data to and in the United States and anywhere else in the world where MailerSend, its affiliates or its Sub-Processors maintain data processing operations.
-MailerSend shall at all times ensure that such transfers are made in compliance with the requirements of Data Protection Laws and this DPA.
+The Customer acknowledges that MailerSend may transfer and process Customer Data to and in the United States and anywhere else in the world where MailerSend, its affiliates of its Sub-Processors maintain data processing operations.
+MailerSend ensures that Standard Contractual Clauses approved by the European Commission are used in order that such transfers are made in compliance with the requirements of Data Protections Laws and this DPA.

 13.2.
 To the extent that MailerSend is a recipient of Customer Data protected by EU Data Protection Laws ("EU Data") in a country outside of Europe that is not recognized as providing an adequate level of protection for personal data (as described in applicable EU Data Protection Law), the parties agree that MailerSend shall abide by and process EU Data in compliance with the SCCs in the form set out in Annex 3.
 For the purposes of the descriptions in the SCCs, MailerSend agrees that it is the "data importer" and the Customer is the "data exporter" (notwithstanding that the Customer may itself be an entity located outside Europe).